 Guide to Setting up your WiFi Router

-- Plug one end of an Ethernet cable (typically supplied with your router) to the internet port on your router and the other end into the jack in your room.
+- Plug one end of an Ethernet cable (typically supplied with your router) to the internet port on your router, and plug the other end of the cable into the jack in your room.
 The internet port on a router is typically indicated by a different colour or offset from the other ports.

 - Complete configuration steps of your router to connect to the ResNet network.